PlasmaPy/hack-week/README.md

 during [Plasma Hack Week](https://hack.plasmapy.org/) from June 28 – July 2, 2021.
 Click on the above link to access the environment.

+## Using binder

+After clicking on the binder link above, you will be taken to an environment with much of the software that is necessary for the Hack Week.
+The environment may take a few minutes to initialize.
+Once it is created, you can get to a Jupyter notebook by clicking on the "New" button and selecting "Python 3".
+From there, you can import PlasmaPy by typing `import plasmapy`.